 Kin no Almond Fish Snack Served in Japan’s School Lunch

-When I was an elementary school student, I used to look forward to a small packaged fish snack sometimes served in school lunch.
+When I was an elementary schoolboy, I used to look forward to a small packaged fish snack sometimes served in school lunch.

-Since in recent years the treat that brings back memories of my childhood can also be bought in supermarkets and drugstores, the other day I picked it up for the first time in a while.
+In recent years, the treat that brings back memories of my childhood is available at supermarkets and drugstores, and the other day, I bought it for the first time in a while.

 Kin no Almond Fish

-What I bought this time is the pictured Japanese snack called “Kin no Almond Fish (金のアーモンドフィッシュ)”.
-In its name, “Kin no (金の)” means “golden” in Japanese, so the upper part of the packaging is colored with gold.
+As, in its name, “Kin no (金の)” means “golden” in Japanese, the upper part of the packaging is colored with gold.